Joe Manchin: 2010

 Due to Senator Robert Byrd's declining health, there was speculation about what Manchin would do if Byrd died.
 Manchin refused to comment on the subject until Byrd's death, except to say that he would not appoint himself to the Senate.
 Byrd died on June 28, 2010, and Manchin appointed Carte Goodwin, his 36-year-old legal adviser, on July 16.

-On July 20, 2010, Manchin announced he would seek the Senate seat.
-In the August 28 Democratic primary, he defeated former Democratic Congressman and former West Virginia Secretary of State Ken Hechler.
-In the general election, he defeated Republican businessman John Raese with 53% of the vote.
+On July 20, 2010, Manchin announced he would seek the Senate seat in a special election for the remaining two years of Byrd's term.
+In the August 28 Democratic special primary, he defeated former Democratic congressman and former West Virginia Secretary of State Ken Hechler.
+In the special general election, he defeated Republican businessman John Raese, 53.5%-43.4%.

 2012

 Manchin ran for reelection to a full-term in 2012.
 According to the Democratic firm Public Policy Polling, early polling found Manchin heavily favored, leading Representative Shelley Moore Capito 50–39, 2010 opponent John Raese 60–31, and Congressman David McKinley 57–28.
-Manchin did not endorse President Barack Obama for reelection in 2012, saying that he had "some real differences" with the presumptive nominees of both major parties, finding fault with Obama's economic and energy policies and questioning Romney's understanding of the "challenges facing ordinary people."
+Manchin did not endorse President Barack Obama for reelection in 2012, saying that he had "some real differences" with the presumptive nominees of both major parties.
+Manchin found fault with Obama's economic and energy policies and questioned Romney's understanding of the "challenges facing ordinary people".

 Manchin defeated Raese and Mountain Party candidate Bob Henry Baber, winning 61% of the vote.